 Devilman centers on the young Akira Fudo, who becomes aware of the existence of demons.
 Due to his pure heart, he not only survives a possession, but takes control of the most powerful demon in existence, Amon, and thus becomes Devilman.
 Devilman fights to protect mankind and the girl he loves, Miki.
 Sadly, after waging war on the demonic hordes, Miki is actually murdered by fearful humans in retaliation for her relationship with Akira.
 Seeing his beloved’s head on a pike, Devilman becomes enraged and kills the mob.
 With no one left to protect, he begins his final battle with Satan, who while dormant, was his childhood friend, Ryo.

-After the Earth is destroyed in their battle, Satan stands victorious over a dying Akira.
+After the Earth is destroyed in their battle, Satan is victorious and lays next to Akira as he dies.
 He tells Akira that he loves him.
 He details the origins of demons, explaining that God created them, but hated what he had made.
 Satan, then an angel, believed this to be unjust of God and sided with the demons.
 However, Satan realizes that he was just as wrong as God for trying to destroy humans.

 Of course, I just outlined the whole plot, but it serves my next point.
 There are very few Japanese works that rival Devilman’s drama.
 Devilman is about the tragedy of life.
 Not only is this great storytelling, but it’s very interesting from a theodicy point of view.
 Of course, Christians believe God to be good, and that Satan is evil, but why do we believe that?
 Have we forgotten Epicurus’ problem of evil, "Is God willing to prevent evil, but not able?
 Then he is not omnipotent.
 Is he able, but not willing?
 Then he is malevolent.
 Is he both able and willing?
 Then whence cometh evil?
 Is he neither able nor willing?
 Then why call him God?"
 Basically, is God a villain or a fool?